Greater Manchester Pension Fund (GMPF) is one of 88 regional Local Government Pension Scheme (LGPS) funds across England and Wales.

 The LGPS is what’s called a ‘defined benefit’ pension.
 The benefits you receive from a defined benefit pension are set out in the rules of the scheme.
 The amount you need to pay to be a member in is also set out in these rules.

-Find out how your benefits are calculated in the LGPS in our ‘Calculating benefits' section.
+Find out how your benefits are calculated in the LGPS on our ‘What benefits you build up' page.

 The benefits you receive from a defined benefit scheme, like the LGPS, are determined by a set calculation.
 You pay to be a member of the scheme.
 Employers normally pay into these schemes too.